You open the mailbox. There's a letter from Charlotte-Mecklenburg Schools. Your child's school assignment just changed.

 Here's what we know, what it means for your family, and exactly what to do before August.

 TL;DR: Charlotte is opening Cato Ridge Middle near Ballantyne and a new elementary on Park Road this fall.
 That's about 829 elementary students and hundreds of middle schoolers on the move.
-Homes near top-rated school zones sell for $20,000 to $50,000 more.
+Homes near top-rated school zones often sell for $20,000 to $50,000 more.
 Look up your zone on the CMS website before August.

 What's Being Built in South Charlotte Right Now?